DjDeveloperr/deno_gl/README.md

 WIP Low-level OpenGL (GLFW) bindings and WebGL API implementation for Deno.

+## TODO

+There are couple of bugs to fix yet.
+Most of them are unknown, which simply cause libraries like Tensorflow.js WebGL backend to return values zeroed out, or cause rendering bugs like in THREE.js (some examples do work well though!).

 ## Building

 1. Make `dist` directory if it doesn't exist.